cre8/ephemeral-proof-of-issuance/README.md

 The dynamic list can be managed in multiple ways.
 In all ways a JsonWebToken is used to hold the information.
 The type of the container has no impact on the privacy aspect, but the required resources and the way of verification.

-### CRL
+### CL

 The values are added as a list that is used for matching.
 While this approach is quite simple, it will consume a lot of resources when number of entries grows.
+The approach is similar to a CRL, but instead of publishing the revoked ones, a proof of issuance is published that has to be sent from the wallet to the relying party.

-### Bloom filter
+### Cascading Bloom filter (Deprecated)

 The values are added to a bloom filter.
 This approach is more efficient in terms of used resources, but comes with the risk of false positives.

-### Cascading bloom filters

-This approach will eliminate the risk of false positives, but is not implemented yet.
+After some tests it turned out that it's quite easy to generate a proof that marks a revoked credential is valud (easy = less than 10 seconds).
+Because of this the old containers are removed from this repo.